falco81/Kuro/README.md

 2. **Have game data ready**: Ensure t_name and t_item sources are in the directory
 3. **Check ID ranges**: Use `--min-id` and `--max-id` to control where IDs are assigned
 4. **Use UTF-8**: Add `--no-ascii-escape` for proper character display in the JSON
+5. **New files**: You can create a DLC from scratch — point to a non-existent .kurodlc.json and the script initializes it

 ### Shop Assignment
 1. **Generate templates**: Use `shops_find_unique_item_id_from_kurodlc.py --generate-template`